MaliMcDiesel/hello-world/README.md

-I like working out, church, and boxing.
+I like working out, God, and boxing.
 I'm eager to learn coding.# hello-world